 - What is the type of emergency?

+- O Cybersecurity threat/attack?

+- o System failure?

+- o Infrastructure damage?

-Cybersecurity threat/attack?
-System failure?
-Infrastructure damage?
-Is it related to a localized or to widespread event or disaster? - Why is this solution needed to support the emergency?
+- o Is it related to a localized or to widespread event or disaster?

+- Why is this solution needed to support the emergency?

 6 Document Maintenance